What Are NEMA Ratings for Enclosure

 Type 4X

-Enclosures provide certain protections against the ingress of windblown dust, rain, sleet, snow, splashing water, hose directed water, additional protection against corrosion, and will not be damaged by external ice formation.
+Enclosures provide certain protections against the ingress of windblown dust, rain, sleet, snow, splashing water, hose-directed water, additional protection against corrosion, and will not be damaged by external ice formation.

 Type 5